Lifyzer/Food-Scanner-API-Backend/README.md

 ## Usage

 The index file to be called for requesting the API is `FoodScanAppService.php`.
-Make a request such as `/FoodScanAppService.php?Service=...`
+Make a request like `/FoodScanAppService.php?Service=...` to start using the food API.

 ## About